Select Page

 Deanna Matthews

-Deanna Matthews (she/her) is a multiracial (African American/white) single parent who has found great commonality between her own experience of racial ambiguity and that of many adoptees of color.
+Deanna Matthews (she/her) is a multiracial (Black/white) single parent who has found great commonality between her own experience of racial ambiguity and that of many adoptees of color.
 She brings that understanding to all her work at Pact, as well as a passion for educating adults and supporting children in defining their identity in positive ways in a racialized world.
 She has been involved in organizing Pact Family Camp since 2009, and became Camp Director in 2011.
+In 2025 she was appointed Pact’s Deputy Director.
 Email: deanna@pactadopt.org

 Raquel Vivanco